AnaZonia/forest_regrowth/README.md

 ### 2_modelling/

 - **0_groa_field_data.r**:
-    Imports and processes field data from the GROA project.
+    Imports and processes field data from the GROA project into a shapefile.
+    Shapefile is then used in 1_gee/8_field_data.ipynb for visualization and to restrict the field data to the Amazon biome.
     Imports:
     - Field data from GROA (biomass_litter_CWD.csv)
     - site data from GROA (sites.csv)
     Exports:
-    - Average biomass per age (average_biomass_per_age.csv)
-    - Data for all field plots with repeated measurements (field_repeats.csv)
-    - Shapefile with one biomass measurement per plot ID to avoid pseudoreplication (field.shp)
+    - Shapefile with aboveground biomass data for Brazil (field.shp)

 - **0_multicollinearity.r**:
-    Tests for multicollinearity in the dataset and removes highly correlated variables.
+    Tests for multicollinearity with VIF.
+Multicollinear variables are removed in 1_parameters.r

 - **1_data_processing.r**:
     Imports and processes the data for modelling.